GavinMacNabb/gavinmacnabb/README.md

 Github might seem confusing at first, but I'll be guiding you on how to setup your first website using GitHub!

+Once you write and commit your first .html file, you can view your website using ${username}

 If you want to see an example of the final project I wrote, check out the link below! https://gmacfire.github.io/portfolio/